blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

       .. attr:: username

-         If present, a code review from this username is required.
+         If present, a code review from this username matches.
 It is treated as a regular expression.

       .. attr:: email

-         If present, a code review with this email address is required.
+         If present, a code review with this email address matches.
          It is treated as a regular expression.

       .. attr:: older-than